 This severely limits the chances your resume will be seen, and that you’ll land a job through all that time spent on job boards.

-But the main reason job boards don’t work well is that, by far, most jobs – especially c-suite and very senior-level jobs – come through proactive networking into the goldmine of “hidden” jobs.
+But the main reason job boards don’t work well is that most jobs – especially top-level executive jobs – come through proactive networking into the goldmine of “hidden” jobs.

 So you can see, it’s best to avoid spending hours responding to job postings on the various job boards.